SadTigger/rsschool-cv/cv.md

 - `2020` Epam's Examinator Application test: A2+.
 - `2018-2019` RubyRoidLabs winter course includes lectures in english.
-- `2012-2013` 2 month training with foreign mentors by Medacta Inc. in Minsk (use 3d graphic sowtware for build surgery blocks and 3d bone models), briefings and conversation with mentors by english on skype.
+- `2012-2013` 2 month training with foreign mentors by Medacta Inc. in Minsk (use 3d graphic software for build surgery blocks and 3d bone models), briefings and conversation with mentors by english on skype.